 Becoming a Primary School means that we can give your child a seamless period of learning for a total of eight years from age 3 (nursery) through to 11 (year 6).

 As an Academy, we can continue to innovate with our curriculum and tailor many aspects of schooling towards the needs of individuals.

 Naturally, we will need to adapt the way that the school operates to accommodate an additional four classes of children.
 Here are some of the highlights of our year 5 and 6 – and some of the changes that lie ahead.

 Our annexes will be taken down in the Easter of 2017 and replaced with a brand-new building to accommodate 8 classrooms.
 This improved our facilities for year 3 and 4, as well as providing years 5 & 6 with a new environment to extend their learning at The Hills.

 Year 5 Curriculum

 We are continuing with a creative approach to learning.
 The topics being covered in Year 5 are: Victorians (Autumn); Keen to be Green (Spring); Ancient Egyptians (Summer).

 School trips and activities will be directly linked to these topics to boost the learning experience of your child.
-Trips being planned include a theme day at a Victorian Village and a day at the Egyptian exhibition at the British Museum.
+Trips being planned include a visit to The Higgins museum and a day at the Egyptian exhibition at the British Museum.
 Children will have various opportunities to participate in a range of extra-curricular activities throughout the year.

 Further information about the Year 5 Curriculum is available.
-Please contact Miss Reardon through the school office.
+Please contact the school office.